ublue-os/cosmic/README.md

 > NOTES:
 > These images are not associated with System76!
 If you have issues, please understand they might be COSMIC related, OR they might be related to this image.
-> The COSMIC Desktop Environment is still PRE ALPHA.
+> The COSMIC Desktop Environment is still ALPHA.
 Do not daily drive this image on your main workstation unless you know what you're doing.

 Like Fedora?
 Want to try the latest from the work in progress Cosmic Desktop Environment?
 Want to help find bugs and/or contribute to Cosmic development, but don't want to work in a VM or install Pop!_OS?
 None of the above things but something else??!?